Frequently (& Not-So-Frequently) Asked Questions

 When will the book be in audio?

 Audio production varies, but typically it won’t be for several months after the ebook release.
-Audio production takes time and are expensive.
+Audio production takes time and is expensive.
 Some series may never go into audio.
 It’s a business decision.

-One of the most important way to help an author is by taking the time to write a quick online review of the books you love—Amazon, Barnes and Noble, Apple Books, Kobo, Goodreads, Bookbub… they all offer spots for readers to write reviews.
-I have to say, it tickles me to no end when readers go the extra mile and write a review.
+Word of mouth is the best way to help.
+The most important thing you can do is take the time to write a quick online review of the books you love.
+Amazon, Barnes & Noble, Apple Books, Kobo, Goodreads, and BookBub all offer spots for readers to write reviews.
+It tickles me to no end when readers go the extra mile and write a review.

 • Talk about the books online.